 The cabin is fully air-conditioned and also contains a wardrobe, as well as storage under the bottom two bunks.

-Enjoy lunch on board while we cruise to the outer Great Barrier Reef for an afternoon check-out dive and a twilight or night dive.
+Enjoy lunch on board while we cruise to the outer Great Barrier Reef for an afternoon check-out dive and a twilight dive.

 After dinner we cruise north to dive the Ribbon Reefs.

 These two days are spent diving along the Ribbon Reefs, from Number 3 to Number 10 Ribbon Reefs.

 Dive sites and sequence may vary depending on the weather conditions, but will always include at least one dive at the Cod Hole, where you encounter a family of massive and very friendly Potato Cod.
 Other sites may include Wonder-wall, Pixie Pinnacle, Challenger Bay, Two Towers, Lighthouse Bommie, and the Snake Pit, just to name a few.